oss-review-toolkit/ort/website/docs/development.md

 ```

 any failing tests will show the deviation from the expected result in a unified diff format that is compatible with `git apply`.
-If the actual result should be taken as the new expected result, simply copy the diff from the console to the clipboard and run
+If the actual result should be taken as the new expected result, copy the diff from the console to the clipboard and run

 * `wl-paste | patch -p1` (Linux with Wayland)
 * `xsel -b | patch -p1` (Linux with X)